How To Create a Writing Routine with a Full-Time Job

 #5: Outline Before Writing

-I know that there are writers out there who don’t do this.
-I too love the feeling of letting the words just flow out of me.
+I, too, love the feeling of letting the words just flow out of me.

-However, if I don’t outline my work before I write, then a lot of time becomes wasted by pondering what should happen next or researching important information that I need to know to move the story forward.
+However, if I don’t outline my work before I write, then a lot of time is wasted by pondering what should happen next or researching important information that I need to know to move the story forward.

-If I plot out the story in advance and have all my notes in front of me then I can deeply focus when I sit down to write.
+If I plot out the story in advance and have all my notes in front of me, then I can deeply focus when I sit down to write.

-I can write more in my twenty-five-minute sprint and half of it isn’t me just looking out the window waiting for a word to pop out of my pen.
+I can write more in my twenty-five-minute sprint, and half of it isn’t me just looking out the window waiting for a word to pop out of my pen.

-Covey’s Seven Habits of Highly Effective People talks about the benefits of beginning with the end in mind.
 A clear vision of our goal, of what we want to express through each writing piece, allows us to align our actions with these hopes.

 It keeps us from veering too far off course and focusing our time on busy work.